CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/07_accessing_a_specific_employee.md

-In this chapter we will be adding the **View** button to the employee list that, when clicked, will open a Modal containing information about that specific employee to whom the button belongs.
+In this section we will be adding the **View** button to the employee list that, when clicked, will open a Modal containing information about that specific employee to whom the button belongs.

 We are going to look into two main things:
 1. Creating a Modal (a sort of pop-up)